14 Top-Rated Things to Do in Vernon, BC

 Apart from hanging out with these adorable animals, here's why you might wish to visit Camelot Haven Alpacas.
 Book a one-hour tour to learn all about these fascinating critters from the Andes in South America and how to care for them.

 Here are a few things you might not know: A group of male alpacas is kept separate from a gathering of females.
-Alpacas come in 22 colors.
+Alpaca fleece comes in 22 colors.
 They have one "cria" (baby) per year.
 They are smart and praised for being highly intuitive.

 Visit the country store to purchase items made from alpaca wool such as socks, sweaters, and cat toys.
 The ultimate purchase?
 At Camelot Haven, you can buy your very own alpaca.